 Synthetic colors, on the other hand, include FD&C Red #40, Yellow #5, Blue #1, etc. (or Allura Red, Tartrazine, Brilliant Blue, etc.), and are created from non-edible sources, typically petroleum.
 While they are generally considered safe for food use, there have been studies linking them to hyperactive behavior in children and require special labelling in the EU.

-Natural food colors are made by removing the pigments from the natural sources through selective physical and/or chemical extraction methods.
+Natural colors are made by removing the pigments from the natural sources through selective physical and/or chemical extraction methods.
 This means that the resulting material contains primarily pigments from the natural color source and excludes any flavors or nutritive elements.

 The resulting colors are concentrated and standardized so food and beverage manufacturers receive the same color each time they place an order and can expect consistent results.
 See how it’s done below!